ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

  * Active (Boolean)
  * Created by
  * Created Date and Time
-1. Zonal Admin creates the device by providing all the required information related to the device.
+3. Zonal Admin creates the device by providing all the required information related to the device.

 Device uniqueness will be maintained through device’s serial number.

 Zonal Admin will also register the machines by importing the CSV/XLS.

 #### 5.3.3 Update Device [**[↑]**](#table-of-content)
 The portal provides the capabilities for Zonal Admin to update the device related details.
-At the time of creating the device, if any information is not entered correctly due to any reason, Procedure to update the devices related details, the Zonal Admin will:
+At the time of creating the device, if any information is not entered correctly due to any reason.

+Procedure to update the devices related details, the Zonal Admin will:

 1. Update the device details such as Serial Number and Mac-Address.
 1. Update the zone of a device (If a device is being moved to a new zone or accidentally assigned to a wrong zone).
-1. The system does make the device visible to the Zonal Admin, if previously assigned to other zone.
+1. The system does not make the device visible to the Zonal Admin, if previously assigned to other zone.
 1. Remove the mapping of the registration enter and device  (if already mapped to a registration center of another zone).
 1. Assign a machine to the new zone (In case of accidentally assigning the wrong zone, Zonal Admin will contact with the Zonal admin of newly assigned zone to get the Machine re-assigned to the old zone).